 Regular comments were received as to the look & vibrance of our crop, the sweet smell of our product, condition & gleam on coats of our own animals (fed exclusively our own hay & the fact that regarding our customers all animals our hay was offered to were keen 2 tuck into it & did very well on it.
 The keeping quality in a humid environment was superior too.
 If u read this & r considering seaweed, dive in & give it a try.
-There "is" a better way 2 farm & it does not include chemicals.
-Cheers.
+There "is" a better way to farm & it does not include chemicals.

-Hi, I'll add that we actually had a "waiting list" for people waiting to come on board as regular customers.
-I saw a very interesting article recently on my newsfeed (sorry, I cannot remember from where) about a farmer in far north qld who sprayed his Sugar Cane crop & was surprised @ rise in superiority & yield gained).
+I'll add that we actually had a "waiting list" for people waiting to come on board as regular customers.
+I saw a very interesting article recently on my newsfeed (sorry, I cannot remember from where) about a farmer in far north qld who sprayed his Sugar Cane crop & was surprised at rise in superiority & yield gained).

 I was not surprised.
 People I think just don't think seaweed can be sooo very good because it comes from the ocean perhaps?
 I don't know but it is applied in a very, very diluted solution.
-It really is good gear, you just have to throw out your old way of thinking & b prepared to give it a try.
+It really is good gear, you just have to throw out your old way of thinking & be prepared to give it a try.
 Earthworms become abundant & in large amounts (another plus for crop health).

-Well, your whole attitude has 2 become a holistic approach.
+Well, your whole attitude has to become a holistic approach.
 The seaweed is a "great" place to start & that is ongoing.
 Hay in particular is very good at being a nutrient hungry crop.
 The correct organic fertilizing improves the ground over time.
 We found that bugs became a non event.
 Our neighbours would have huge problems however, although we would see a few our crop was not eaten or damaged.
 We put this down to the fact that because we didn't spray chemical we had a healthy ecosystem of crop friendly predators who feasted on whatever ventured in.

 We also planted a legume amongst the grass to raise the nitrogen level naturally.
 The same legume then grew low & thick thus choking most weeds.
 The grass grew up above that legume.
 Any weed that persisted my son & I would dig out manually or burn with a gas burner.
-Legume would work great between rows of trees as well & could b kept mowed.
+Legume would work great between rows of trees as well & could be kept mowed.